BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

    1. Leave "Native Segwit" as the "Script Type"[^14]
 1. [  ] Choose "2/3" for the "M of N".
 This should be the default.

 At this point, you will need to finalize your decision for which Signing Devices to use.
 If you're following the default setup suggested here, you'll use Gordian Seed Tool on an iPhone and a Passport for your two active signing devices and Gordian Seed Tool on a separate iDevice to create your recovery key.
-However, you may choose **Alternative Signging Devices** from the Appendix.
-Choosing an alternative recovery device will replace steps D & E; choose an alternative active signing device will replace either step F or G. Just follow the separate steps in the Appendix rather than the ones listed below in those cases.
+However, you may choose **Alternative Signging Devices**.
+Choosing an alternative recovery device will replace steps D & E; choose an alternative active signing device will replace either step F or G. Just follow the separate steps in that section rather than the ones listed below in those cases.

 #### **Step D: Create Recovery Seed on Gordian Seed Tool**